caplincapture/FSND/first_project/project folder/README.md

-Project 1: Movie Trailer Website
+#Project 1: Movie Trailer Website

 by Gabriel Leupin

 Movie trailer website project, part of the Udacity Full Stack Web Developer Nanodegree.

-What it is and does
+#What

 A Python program that produces the HTML for a movie website that displays a number of movies.
-Click on a movie poster to play its trailer.
+Clicking on a movie poster plays its trailer on Youtube.

-Required Libraries and Dependencies
+#Required Libraries and Dependencies

 Python 2.x is required to run this project.
 The Python executable should be in your default path, which the Python installer should have set.

-Project contents
+#Project contents

-This project consists for the following files:
+This project consists of the following files:

 entertainment_center.py - main Python script to run media.py - contains the class Movie that stores movie details